Jordi-Jaspers/CurrencyExchanger/README.md

  * Mysql database connecting and hosting
  * Different new python methods and imports
  * Troubleshoot with docker containers and SQLAlchemy
+ * Basic C# for SOAP service
+ * XML to describe the WSDL files
+ * Deploying in Windows VS studio
  * ...

 ## TODO-List:
 #### Part 1:  Laravel (BasicWebsite)
 -   Build a basic central webapp in Laravel -> done